WimPouw/kineticsvoice/README.md

 - `renv.lock`: Records the exact package versions that are machine-readable and easy to reuse

 ## 📊 Open Data
-Access the complete dataset here: [https://webdav.data.ru.nl/dcc/DSC_2023.00002_259](https://webdav.data.ru.nl/dcc/DSC_2023.00002_259)
+Access the complete large data files here: https://doi.org/10.34973/p9se-mq71

 ## 📧 Contact
-For questions or collaborations, please contact: wim.pouw@donders.ru.nl
+For questions or collaborations, please contact: wim.pouw@donders.ru.nl or go to www.wimpouw.com